 So how will this all pan out?
 Will you be able to show up high to work?
 Will you have to rely on CBD marijuana only to get you through the work week?
 Only time will tell.

 Federal prosecutors won’t go after “small marijuana cases,” according to Attorney General Jeff Sessions

 What is a small marijuana case, anyway?
 Moreover, will the possession or use of marijuana continue to be a punishable offense in the eyes of our government?

 According to our Attorney General Jeff Sessions, we may see a change in this area.

 Instead, Sessions announced, the Justice Department will focus only drug gangs and other large conspiracy organizations.
 Smaller, more routine cases do not deserve the time or attention of the federal government.

 However, it’s important to note that marijuana is still illegal under federal law.
-So, if at any time these federal authorities wanted to pay attention to state run dispensaries and the like, they do have the power to do that.
+So, if at any time these federal authorities wanted to pay attention to state-run dispensaries and the like, they do have the power to do that.

 Supposedly, though, their main focus will be to pursue illegal marijuana operations.
-Outfits that are growing and selling without paying any heed to the existing legal framework set in place are their main targets.
+Outfits that are growing and selling without paying any heed to the existing legal framework set in place are their primary targets.

 In 2017, the production of hemp in the US soared.

 In fact, “From 2016 to 2017, the number of acres licensed for hemp cultivation in the top 10 hemp-growing states grew by 140% – while the number of hemp producers doubled over the same one-year period.”